Baagsma/PBQA/README.md

     latitude: 51.51
     longitude: -0.13
     time: 2025-06-12 17:00
+...
 ```

-For more examples, look at the pattern files in the [examples](examples/README.md#patterns) directory.
-Information on the GBNF grammar format can be found [here](https://github.com/ggerganov/llama.cpp/tree/master/grammars#gbnf-guide).
+*Note.* While the assistant's response is validated against the schema when loaded, the user's input is free to be anything.
+This allows the user to provide any information they want (see [tool use](examples/tool_use.py)).

+Any samples passed to the LLM through the `examples` parameter will be used as "base examples" for the pattern, which are examples that are loaded as part of every query to the LLM.
+Since caching is enabled by default, if your llama.cpp server is initialized correctly, the increased prompt processing time for these examples only occurs once per pattern (see [cache](#cache)).
+In addition to these base examples, more examples can also be added later for the LLM to learn from.

 ### Cache
-Unless overridden, queries using the same pattern will use the same system prompt and base examples, allowing a large part of the response to be cached and speeding up generation.
-This can be disabled by setting `use_cache=False` in the `ask()` method.
+Unless overridden, queries using the same pattern will use the same system prompt and base examples, allowing a large part of the response to be cached.
+This avoids the need reprocess those parts of the response, speeding up the query.
+This can be disabled by setting `use_cache=False` when invoking `llm.ask()`.

 PBQA allocates a slot/process for each pattern-model pair in the llama.cpp server.
 Set `-np` to the number of unique combinations of patterns and models you want to enable caching for.
 Slots are allocated in the order they are requested, and if the number of available slots is exceeded, the last slot is reused for any excess pattern-model pairs.